roajonny/common/docs/source/requirements/high_level_reqs.rst

    *Key Requirements* could be requirements that are received from a system specification which need to be flowed down to FPGA requirements proper

-   Regardless of what nomenclature convention is adopted for a project, both likely have flowdown to their respective complementary requirements in the :doc:`low_level_reqs` section
+   Regardless of what nomenclature convention is adopted for a project, either one will likely have flowdown to their complementary requirements in the :doc:`low_level_reqs` section

 High-Level / Key (Full Descriptions)